THINKSAFE: Self-Generated Safety Alignment for Reasoning Models: Introduction

 \section{Introduction}

-By scaling test-time compute~\citep{snell2024scaling} and leveraging chain-of-thought~\citep[CoT;][]{Wei@2022CoT}, large reasoning models (LRMs) demonstrate exceptional proficiency in solving complex tasks, from mathematical problem solving to code generation.
-Recent advancements have further amplified these capabilities by effectively post-training models via reinforcement learning (RL), such as PPO~\citep{schulman2017proximal} and GRPO~\citep{guo_deepseek-r1_2025}.
-By utilizing verifiable rewards, these approaches enable models to generate long reasoning traces and tackle intricate logical challenges.
+By scaling test-time compute~\citep{snell2024scaling} and leveraging chain-of-thought~\citep[CoT;][]{Wei@2022CoT}, large reasoning models (LRMs) solve complex tasks from math to code generation, with recent RL post-training such as PPO~\citep{schulman2017proximal} and GRPO~\citep{guo_deepseek-r1_2025} further amplifying these capabilities through verifiable rewards.

-However, this excessive optimization for reasoning often incurs a ``safety tax''~\citep{huang2025safetytaxsafetyalignment}, a term describing the trade-off where enhanced reasoning capabilities come at the expense of safety alignment.
-While modern large language models (LLMs) typically undergo initial safety training, subsequent post-training stages focused on maximizing reasoning performance, such as RL on mathematical or coding benchmarks, can actively degrade these established guardrails~\citep{qi2023finetuning}.
-For instance, \citet{Li2025AreSL} demonstrate a negative correlation between reasoning capabilities and safety, suggesting that models optimized purely for complex problem solving may learn to bypass safety constraints to maximize reward signals.
-Consequently, the critical challenge is to mitigate this regression: how can we effectively restore safety alignment in reasoning-intensive models without sacrificing the advanced problem-solving capabilities gained during post-training?
+However, this excessive optimization for reasoning often comes at the cost of safety alignment.
+While modern LLMs typically undergo initial safety training, subsequent post-training on mathematical or coding benchmarks can degrade these guardrails~\citep{qi2023finetuning}. \citet{Li2025AreSL} demonstrate a negative correlation between reasoning capability and safety.
+Conversely, naively restoring safety introduces its own regression. \citet{huang2025safetytaxsafetyalignment} characterize this as a ``safety tax,'' where safety is re-acquired at the cost of reasoning.
+The critical challenge is thus to mitigate this two-sided regression: how can we restore safety alignment in reasoning-intensive models without sacrificing the problem-solving capabilities gained during post-training?

-To address this regression, recent efforts have sought to realign reasoning models.
-Approaches such as SafeChain~\citep{jiang-etal-2025-safechain} and STAR-1 ~\citep{wang2025star1saferalignmentreasoning} typically rely on external supervision by distilling safe responses, along with reasoning traces, from larger teacher models to override unsafe behaviors.
-However, these methods introduce a fundamental limitation: \emph{distributional discrepancy}.
-When a student model is forced to mimic the reasoning style of an external teacher, the training data inevitably deviates from the student's internal distribution.
-As a result, these approaches often face a severe trade-off where they either struggle to effectively internalize safety constraints or suffer from a degradation in their native reasoning capabilities constructed during post-training.
+\looseness=-1 To address this regression, recent efforts have sought to realign reasoning models.
+Approaches such as SafeChain~\citep{jiang-etal-2025-safechain} and STAR-1~\citep{wang2025star1saferalignmentreasoning} typically distill safe responses and reasoning traces from larger teacher models to override unsafe behaviors.
+However, forcing a student to mimic an external teacher inevitably deviates from the student's internal distribution, which we formalize as an irreducible KL penalty (\Cref{sec:theory}).
+This \emph{distributional discrepancy} causes teacher-distilled models to either fail to internalize safety constraints or degrade in native reasoning capability constructed during post-training.